Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

     }).listen(5000);
 });
 ```
-In this case the behavior is the same as with process.on('uncaughtError') the main benefit is that you can get the context
+In this case the behavior is the same as with ` process.on('uncaughtError') `.
+The main benefit of using domains is that you can get the context in which errors occur.

-in which error happened.
-Despite it you still need to crash process in order to avoid memory leaks.
-In this [tutorial](http://nodejs.org/api/domain.html#domain_warning_don_t_ignore_errors)
+{{tip "Nevertheless, you still need to crash the process in order to avoid memory leaks. " type="warning"}}

-you can find how to combine domains with [cluster](http://nodejs.org/api/cluster.html) module in order to
-implement graceful degradation after exception
+For the information about how to combine domains with the [cluster](http://nodejs.org/api/cluster.html) module to implement graceful degradation after an exception, refer to this [tutorial](http://nodejs.org/api/domain.html#domain_warning_don_t_ignore_errors).